warp-ds/tech-docs/docs/classes/align-items.md

 </div>
 ```

+## Applying conditionally

 ### Breakpoints and media queries
 You can also use variant modifiers to target media queries like responsive breakpoints, dark mode, prefers-reduced-motion, and more.
 For example, use `md:items-center` to apply the `items-center` utility at only medium screen sizes and above.

 ```html
 <div class="flex items-stretch md:items-center">